databrickslabs/databricks-sync/docs/setup.md

 ### Export - arguments for export only

 * `--config-path` or `-c` - This is the relative path (to the root directory of this repo) or the full path of the yaml file which is used to drive which bjects are imported/exported.
-* `--delete` - (Optional) A flag that when fetching and pulling remote state this will delete any items that are managed and not retrieved.
 * `--dask` - (Optional) This is a flag to use [dask](https://docs.dask.org/en/latest/) to parallelize the process.
 * `--dry-run` - This flag will only log to console the actions but not commit to git remote state.
 * `--tag` - (Optional) Assigns metadata to the cloud resource with [AWS tags](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) or [Azure tags](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-support).